opral/monorepo/CONTRIBUTING.md

 ## Contributing changes

 1. **Fork** the project on Github
-2. **Open** the freshly cloned project with Visual Studio Code and [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+2. **Open** the freshly cloned project with Visual Studio Code and [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 3. **Create** a branch for your new feature or improvement.
 4. **Test** with `npm run test`
 5. **Debug** and write tests for your changes.